Band weaving

-Band weaving refers to the hand production of narrow woven fabric.
+Band weaving is the hand production of narrow woven fabric.
 This fabric may be called tape, band, inkle, strap, belt, back strap, trim, and more.
 It can be accomplished on a variety of types of looms, including inkle, band, tape, backstrap, and rigid heddle looms.
 Hole and slot heddles are also designed to weave bands.
 Depending on which loom is used, the material could be warp-faced or a balanced weave.